coldpointblue/CalcLeo8Hr/README.md

 - Mathematical algorithms are optimized for primary use-cases and precision.
 - Memory-efficient data structures like tuples are used.
-- Early exits are employed to efficiency and speed.
+- Early exits are employed for efficiency and speed.
 - Modular code is readable and modifyable.

 ---